tempevictor/ML_for_DNA_storage/readme.md

-#### Launch in inference mode
+### Launch in inference mode
+Change the appropriate paths in the .sh file.
+The lines to modidy are indicated.
 From CATCaller_master:

 ```angular2
 bash run_caller_trim.sh <model file> <fast5 folder> 2048 <basecalled_dir>
 ```

 `model file`: are stored unde CATCaller_master/model/ Use fine-tuned.chkpt for the fine-tuned version and model.2048.chkpt for the original one.
 `fast5 folder`: directory of fast5 files.
 Inside the directory, there cannot be fast5 files directly but folders containing fast5 files.
 The files must be multi-fast5 files.
 If that is not the case, use https://github.com/nanoporetech/ont_fast5_api
 `basecalled_dir`: the output directory that will host the results.

-From Imperial cluster in the CATCaller_master fodler:
+From Imperial doc servers in the CATCaller_master folder:

 ```angular2
 ssh gpucluster.doc.ic.ac.uk
 sbatch run_caller_slurm.sh <model file> <fast5 folder> 2048 <basecalled_dir>
 ```

-To try directly on doc servers
-The basecalled result will appear in /vol/bitbucket/vt520/demo/results
+To try directly to use the basecaller on doc servers The basecalled result will appear in /vol/bitbucket/vt520/demo/results
 ```angular2
 ssh gpucluster.doc.ic.ac.uk